AdamBCo/ABCGooglePlacesAutocomplete/README.md

-GooglePlacesAutocomplete
+ABCGooglePlacesAutocomplete
 ========================
-GooglePlacesAutocomplete is an easy to use location autocomplete feature that utilizes the Google Places API to suggest locations to the user.
+ABCGooglePlacesAutocomplete is an easy to use location autocomplete feature that utilizes the Google Places API to suggest locations to the user.

 ![drag](./images/sample1.png)
 ![drag](./images/sample2.png)